Localization and nilpotent spaces in A^1-homotopy theory: Introduction

 \subsubsection{Acknowledgements}

 The authors would like to thank Marc Hoyois for various discussions around the notion of nilpotence in $\aone$-homotopy theory and Fr{\' e}d{\' e}ric D{\'e}glise for discussions around the Beilinson--Soul{\'e} vanishing conjecture (in particular, for providing us with Lemma~\ref{lem:BSsubfields}).
-Finally, the authors owe an intellectual debt to Peter Hilton, Guido Mislin and Joseph Roitberg: while there is very little explicit reference to the book \cite{HMR} elsewhere in this work, our presentation of nilpotence is inspired by theirs.
+The authors owe an intellectual debt to Peter Hilton, Guido Mislin and Joseph Roitberg: while there is very little explicit reference to the book \cite{HMR} elsewhere in this work, our presentation of nilpotence is inspired by theirs.
+Finally, the authors would like to thank the referees for numerous corrections, questions and helpful comments that clarified the exposition.